reactioncommerce/docs/README.md

 ```
 </pre>

-Will be rendered on the docs site as follows:

 ![Custom code block](docs/_assets/readme-custom-code-block.jpg)

+The title parameter [cannot contain whitespace](https://github.com/mdx-js/mdx/issues/702), so we recommend only using it for filenames, indicating the location of the referenced code.

-Code blocks without a language and title, e.g.:
+Code blocks without a language and title are rendered in a plain module:

 <pre>
 ```